Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Canal de l'Ourcq area also celebrates the arrival of summer with activities for everyone.
 If you come along, you can enjoy some workshops, sail on small cruises, attend concerts and many other events, such as open-air cinema or street art.

-For quite a few years now, the bassin de la Villette (Pond of La Villette) has been gaining relevance in the summers of the city.
+For quite a few years now, the bassin de la Villette (Pond of La Villette) has been gaining prominence in the city's summers.
 Located in the 19th arrondissement of the city, this former river trading center has become one of the liveliest areas of Paris when the good weather approaches.

 Among the most popular activities are the boat trips that take place on weekends in July and August.
 Some of these small cruises, 10 kilometers long, offer different themes so that everyone can choose the one that most appeals to them.